elastisys/compliantkubernetes/docs/compliantkubernetes/user-guide/safeguards/enforce-resources.md

     * A.12.1.3 Capacity Management

 !!!important
-    This feature is disabled by default.
-Ask the Compliant Kubernetes administrator to enable it.
+    This safeguard is enabled by default since apps v0.19.0.

 ## Problem